-Banks are required to deduct tax when interest income from deposits in the bank is more than Rs.10,000 in a year.
+Banks are required to deduct tax when interest income from deposits in the bank is more than Rs.40,000 in a year.
 A 10% TDS is deducted if PAN details are available.

-If you are collecting pension on behalf of a deceased person, then you have to show this income under income from other sources.
+If you are receiving a pension on behalf of a deceased person, then you have to show this income under income from other sources.

 There is a deduction of Rs 15,000 or one-third of the family pension received whichever is lower from the Family Pension Income.
 It will be added to the income of the taxpayer and the tax should be paid at the tax rate which is applicable.